Arthi-b/BakeBot/README.md

 - Input a custom list of ingredients
 - Uses an LLM (GPT) to evaluate recipe success
-- Falls back to a trained ML model if LLM is uncertain
 - Provides explanations and suggestions for improvement
 - Frontend + Flask backend architecture